cpm-cmake/CPM.cmake/README.md

 - **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
 In this case, B requires a newer version of `C` than `A`, so CPM will emit an error.
 This can be resolved by updating the outermost dependency version.

 For projects with more complex needs and where an extra setup step doesn't matter, it is worth to check out fully featured C++ package managers such as [conan](https://conan.io), [vcpkg](https://github.com/microsoft/vcpkg) or [hunter](https://github.com/ruslo/hunter).
+Support for package managers is also [planned](https://github.com/TheLartians/CPM/issues/51) for a future version of CPM.

 ## Local packages